haashemi/haashemi/README.md

 ## 💫 About Me:
 - 🍃 Born on 19 Feb 2004.
 - 🌍 From Iran, Bander Bushehr.
-- 👨🏻‍💻 Junior Golang & React developer.
+- 👨🏻‍💻 Junior FullStack developer.

 ## 💻 Tech Stack: